Effects of Social Media on SEO

 Research conducted by Matthew Woodward showed the value of social media when trying to rank for specific keywords, in this case, “Unhealthiest Foods.”
 In short, the post was shared on social media and got the backing of celebrity George Takei, generating 16,000+ likes and 8,000+ shares.
 Shortly after, the post got a featured snippet for the keyword in search engine rankings (see the screenshot below).

-It is also important to bear in mind that whilst the current Google algorithm states it does not take into account social signals, that doesn’t necessarily mean it will stay the same.
+It is also important to bear in mind that whilst the current Google algorithm states it does not consider social signals, that doesn’t necessarily mean it will stay the same.
 After partnering with Twitter back in 2015, signals were used for a period.
 Always keep an eye out on the news to see what the search engine powerhouses consider the most important ranking factors.

 Source: Matthew Woodward